bernieplug/eepelican/content/blog/change_negative_review.md

 Don’t think that your role as a seller ends once you’ve shipped your product.
 In some ways, your job has just begun.

 Likewise, don’t despair when you receive a negative review.
-[With proper handling, a negative review can turn into the best thing that’s ever happened to your product.](http://www.damniwish.com/how-a-2-star-amazon-review-makes-thousands-of-sales/)
+They’re a part of every Amazon seller’s life, and now you’re equipped with the tools to handle them.
+If all goes well, the reviewer might even edit it, turning a once-negative review into a glowing commendation of your customer service.

 One last note: you may think we’ve forgotten to ask for the customer to change their review!
 We think that your service should speak for itself, and customers will handle their end.
 Disagree?
 Feel free to let us know in the comments!